thundergnat/FixedInt/README.md

 ### .ror (Int $bits)

-Rotate right by the given number of bits
+Rotate right by the given number of bits (default 1)

 ```raku
     # before 00000011 (3)